AorsiniYT/vita-moonlight-motion/README.md

 ## Planned Features (In order of feasibility)

 - Adjustable double tap to sprint delay
+- Manual option to choose remote or local connection
 - Fix for quitting apps
 - Fix for pairing to host
 - Per app configuration